sakurity/securelogin/README.md

 Although the web version exists, no one should use it for anything serious.
 Users must install native clients which don't depend on securelogin.pw web server and generate private key much faster than JavaScript.

+### 4. Is it open source?
+Will it be free in the future?

+The protocol and the client are completely open source.
+They are free now and they will remain free in the future.
+There is no monetization plan except the one where Sakurity gets more clients for saving the Internet from two-decades long problem.

+It is not even technically possible to start charging money for anything: the protocol works client side, no external servers, no API.

+### 5. Is it only for websites?
+What if we have a mobile app?

+It supports desktop and native apps as well.
+But due to the fact that custom protocols are not registered in a public repository like domains, provider/client parameters are limited to web origin format.
+You're free to redirect back to your app:// from your web-based `client`

+### 6. Can it be trusted?
+What if there's a backdoor?

+Currently it's ~600 LOC in JS and 200 LOC in HTML.
+Most programmers can audit in an hour.
+There are instructions to build it for all platforms, and we're doing our best to implement reproducable builds in as soon as possible.

 ## Cordova

+Cordova is used for iOS and Android platforms.
+It's not exactly a smooth platform, and there will be native clients in the future, but it does the job.

 ```
 cordova create sl SecureLogin